 ✔️ Does Chapter 11 Wipe Out Debt?

-A bankruptcy discharge only wipes out unsecured debt, which means all debts except for mortgages, car loans, student loans, and some other types of secured debt.
-If you have any type of secured debt, such as a home loan, then you may still be liable for those payments after a bankruptcy discharge.
+A bankruptcy discharge only wipes out unsecured debt, which means all obligations except mortgages, car loans, student loans, and other types of secured debt.
+You may still be liable for those payments after a bankruptcy discharge if you have any secured debt, such as a home loan.

 Bankruptcy protection also does not eliminate tax liabilities.
-Consult a tax professional about how to handle your financial situation if you’re considering bankruptcy.
+Consult a tax professional about handling your financial situation if you’re considering bankruptcy.